-The flooring within the property was seen to be of suspended timber construction.
+Flooring within the property is believed to be of suspended timber construction.

-Fitted floor coverings were noted within which restricted the scope of our inspection.
+Fitted floor coverings were noted throughout which restricted the scope of our inspection.

-Access to the sub-floor was via the cellar area.
+Access to the sub floor was via a timber door giving access to the cellar with the sub-floor area beyond.